vermi4elli/Clojure-labs/README.md

-# Clojure-labs
+# File parser via SQL-like commands
+(The example of files you can find in the beginning of the file) You can use
-- lab1, done
+- SELECT
-- lab2, done
+- FROM
-- lab3, done
+- WHERE
-- lab4, done
+- ORDER BY
-- lab5, done
+- HAVING
-- lab6, done
+- CASE
+- Aggregate functions with column names
-- lab7, done
+- JOIN